Ori, Halo, Hitman, Gears, Doom, Forza… Despite the more than tempting offer, I think the Xbox Game Pass is not for me.

 Let’s take the heads of continuous information.
 All day long, they bombard us with information that is sometimes extremely serious.
 By force, this hype can really have harmful effects on our intellectual abilities (exhaustion, disengagement, attention deficit, memory loss, etc.).
 If the name information overload is mainly aimed at the field of information and communication, the effects mentioned nevertheless remind me of my few weeks spent exploiting the Game Pass as much as possible.

-Chaining the games to the chain, I found myself unable to go back on what could have marked me or felt fully invested.
+Chaining the games to the chain, I found myself unable to go back on what might have marked me or felt fully invested.
 Overloaded by the different universes, mechanics and stories that overlapped in this short period of time, I don’t get much from my hours spent playing and am almost unable to name all the games I have tried.
 I salute anyone who manages to take advantage of the Game Pass without falling into this unhealthy overconsumption, because this is obviously not my case…

 We can legitimately wonder if working with information and communication technologies, instead of liberating us – but wasn’t that the original promise? -, did not finally make us plunge back into the industrial era of assembly line work